Amazon reports first quarterly net loss in years

 “There’s increased competition from mass merchants and big box retailers embedded in that guidance,” said RJ Hottovy, an equity analyst at Morningstar.
 “There’s a lot of competition this holiday, and it’s not clear how this will play out, even for smart operators like Amazon.”

-Amazon is facing more competition this holiday season from big retailers such as Target Corp (TGT.N) and Best Buy Co Inc (BBY.N), which are planning to match some of the company’s prices online.
+Amazon is facing more competition this holiday season from big retailers such as Target Corp and Best Buy Co Inc, which are planning to match some of the company’s prices online.

-Wal-Mart Stores Inc (WMT.N), the world’s largest retailer, is also testing same-day delivery in some cities this holiday, while Target is selling more exclusive products that cannot be bought at lower prices online.
+Wal-Mart Stores Inc, the world’s largest retailer, is also testing same-day delivery in some cities this holiday, while Target is selling more exclusive products that cannot be bought at lower prices online.

 Amazon is also spending heavily on new distribution warehouses and technology to support its cloud-computing businesses, Amazon Web Services.
 It is also investing hundreds of millions of dollars a year on digital content to sell through its Kindle tablets and e-readers.